 How Can Medical Students Learn From Mechanics?

-Dr. Harry Hoar, Assistant Professor of Pediatrics, got the idea for this unusual lesson from an article in the September 7 2011 issue of the Journal of the American Medical Association, "The Mechanics of Reasoning," by Gurpreet Dhaliwal, MD.
+Dr. Harry Hoar, Assistant Professor of Pediatrics, got the idea for this unusual lesson from an article titled, "The Mechanics of Reasoning" by Gurpreet Dhaliwal MD, in the September 7 2011 issue of the Journal of the American Medical Association.

-According to Dr. Dhaliwal, “The cognitive task of the mechanic is virtually identical to that of the physician."
+“The cognitive task of the mechanic is virtually identical to that of the physician," wrote Dr. Dhaliwal.
 Both diagnose problems using a remarkably similar reasoning process: history, examination, and tests.

 So, Dr. Hoar invited Peter Zimmerman of Wilbraham Tire and Auto to help illustrate the process of problem solving and reasoning.

 Dhaliwal says “students learn reasoning by listening to others reason,” and suggests that using an auto mechanic as a role model may be an effective teaching tool.
-Eliminating the medical content lets students focus on the reasoning process rather than struggling to keep up with the complex medical facts that they are just learning.
+By eliminating the complex medical facts, students can focus in on the reasoning process.

 How Are Auto Mechanics and Doctors Alike?